 Our remarkable Furman Fall in Versailles program has been opening the doors of this modern city to our students for over four decades.
 Our study away program offers a core curriculum in French language, literature, culture, and architectural history for a total of 16 credit hours.
 You will explore and engage with the cultural and intellectual marvels of Versailles, France, one of the most historically significant sites in Europe, with some of your courses taught at the Université de Versailles Saint-Quentin-en-Yvelines.

 As an advanced French language student, you will engage in intensive study of the country's history, culture, society, and language.
 Our program incorporates weekly visits to striking local sites, group excursions throughout the country, including the famous castles of the Loire Valley in the West, the locales of the South where troubadours once sang, and the gothic cathedrals and stunning marketplaces of the North and East.
 Most valuably, our students experience full immersion in French language and culture through host family residence in Versailles, just a 35-minute train ride away from the significant artistic, historic and cultural treasures of Paris.
-Majors and non-majors who have completed French 215 and/or French 214 (and those who plan to have either course completed by May 2017) are encouraged to apply.
-For more information, contact the 2017 Program Directors, Dr. Marianne Bessy and Dr. Daniel Worden.
-We will schedule an information session for November 2016.
-Selected students will attend an orientation program at Furman during the Spring 2017 semester.
+Majors and non-majors who have completed French 215 and/or French 214 (and those who plan to have either course completed by May 2018) are encouraged to apply.
+For more information, contact the 2018 Program Directors, Dr. Bill Allen and Dr. Nathan Brown.
+Selected students will attend an orientation program at Furman during the Spring 2018 semester.